-Parameter Actor Specification DICOM Tag Acquisition Protocol Radiologist Shall prepare a protocol to meet the specifications in this table.
+Parameter Actor Specification DICOM Tag Acquisition Protocol Radiologist and Technologist Shall prepare a protocol to meet the specifications in this table.
 Shall ensure technologists have been trained on the requirements of this profile.
-IEC Pitch Radiologist Shall set IEC Pitch to less than or equal to 2.0 for single source scanners, or the equivalent for dual source scanners.
-Spiral Pitch Factor (0018,9311) Nominal Tomographic Section Thickness (T) Radiologist Shall set the nominal tomographic section thickness to achieve reconstructed slice thickness less than or equal to 1.25mm.
-Single Collimation Width (0018,9306) Reconstruction Protocol Radiologist Shall prepare a protocol to meet the specifications in this table.
+Nominal Tomographic Section Thickness (T) Radiologist and Technologist Shall set the nominal tomographic section thickness to achieve reconstructed slice thickness less than or equal to 1.25mm.
+Single Collimation Width (0018,9306) Reconstruction Protocol Radiologist and Technologist Shall prepare a protocol to meet the specifications in this table.
 Shall ensure technologists have been trained on the requirements of this profile.

-Reconstructed Image Thickness Radiologist Shall set to less than or equal 1.25mm.
-Slice Thickness (0018,0050) Reconstructed Image Interval Radiologist Shall set the reconstructed image interval to less than or equal to the Reconstructed Image Thickness (i.e. no gap, may have overlap).
-Spacing Between Slices (0018,0088) Resolution Radiologist Shall validate that the protocol achieves: A 3D PSF sigma ellipsoid volume of less than or equal to 1.5mm3, and A Z PSF sigma less than two times larger than the in-plane PSF sigma.
-Edge Enhancement Radiologist Shall validate that the protocol does not result in edge enhancement exceeding 5%.
-HU Deviation Radiologist Shall validate that the protocol results in CT HU value deviation of less than 35 HU for Air and Acrylic materials.
-Voxel Noise Radiologist Shall validate that the protocol achieves a standard deviation that is <= 50 HU for homogeneous Air and Acrylic materials.
-Spatial Warping Radiologist Shall validate that 3D image acquisition results in Spatial warping of less than 0.5mm Root Mean Square Error (RMSE).
+Parameter Actor Specification DICOM Tag Reconstructed Image Thickness Radiologist and Technologist Shall set to less than or equal 1.25mm.
+Slice Thickness (0018,0050) Reconstructed Image Interval Radiologist and Technologist Shall set the reconstructed image interval to less than or equal to the Reconstructed Image Thickness (i.e. no gap, may have overlap).
+Spacing Between Slices (0018,0088) Resolution Radiologist, Technologist, and Physicist Shall validate that the protocol achieves: A 3D PSF sigma ellipsoid volume of less than or equal to 1.5mm3, and A Z PSF sigma less than two times larger than the in-plane PSF sigma.
+See section 4.1.
+Assessment Procedure: Image Quality Edge Enhancement Radiologist, Technologist, and Physicist Shall validate that the protocol does not result in edge enhancement exceeding 5%.
+See section 4.1.
+Assessment Procedure: Image Quality HU Deviation Radiologist, Technologist, and Physicist , and materials Voxel Noise Radiologist, Technologist, and Physicist Shall validate that the protocol achieves a standard deviation that is <= 50 HU for homogeneous Air and Acrylic materials.
+See section 4.1.
+Assessment Procedure: Image Quality Spatial Warping Radiologist, Technologist, and Physicist Shall validate that 3D image acquisition results in Spatial warping of less than 0.3mm Root Mean Square Error (RMSE).
+See section 4.1.
+Assessment Procedure: Image Quality

-3.5.
+408 3.5.
 Subject Selection